bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

  2.   **Direct Approach:** Fit the regressor for each time point we want to predict.
 This is essentially its own model per timestep we want to predict.
  3.   **Recursive Approach:**  Get multiple outputs by creating clusters of models that actually predict features individually at each timestep based on the previous value.
 And then a larger model that predicts the value we actually are focused on (bid/ask price) based on predicted features.
 Rinse & Repeat.

-Below, we can see the predictions of 10 future timesteps of our ARIMA model, the best Exponential Smoothing model, our LSTM model, and our XGBoost model.
+Below, we can see the predictions of 10 future timesteps of our ARIMA model, the best Exponential Smoothing model, our LSTM model (Recursive Approach), and our XGBoost model (Direct Approach).
 I also plotted the previous 20 timesteps.

 ![image](https://user-images.githubusercontent.com/79114425/211131966-308bac14-764c-412d-b49d-d6a631ae0f27.png)